juju/docs/src/en/tut-google.md

 Monitor the GUI as the applications are deployed to GCE and when each application's colour changes to green, you're all set.

-Congratulations - you've just modelled deployed your own scalable cloud application.
+Congratulations - you've just modelled and deployed your own scalable cloud application.

 [helpaws]: https://jujucharms.com/docs/stable/help-aws